Calculating Alimony in Colorado Springs Divorces

 When deciding on spousal support, Colorado courts consider a range of personal and financial factors.
 These elements help determine both the amount and the duration of alimony.
 Some key factors include:

-- Income Disparity: The court looks at the income difference between spouses.
+- Income disparity: The court looks at the income difference between spouses.
 The lower-earning spouse may receive alimony to help maintain a standard of living similar to what they had during the marriage.

-- Child Custody Arrangements: If one spouse has primary custody of children, it may affect their ability to work and earn.
+- Child custody arrangements: If one spouse has primary custody of children, it may affect their ability to work and earn.
 Courts may factor in these caregiving responsibilities when awarding spousal support.

-- Length of the Marriage: The longer the marriage, the more likely it is that the court will award spousal support.
+- Length of the marriage: The longer the marriage, the more likely it is that the court will award spousal support.
 Longer marriages may lead to more substantial support awards.

-- Contributions to the Marriage: The court considers both financial and non-financial contributions.
+- Contributions to the marriage: The court considers both financial and non-financial contributions.
 For example, if one spouse stayed home to care for children or supported the other spouse’s career, it can influence the alimony decision.

 Understanding these factors in depth allows our clients to make informed decisions.
 At Law Office of Greg Quimby, P.C., we make it a priority to explain these influencing elements thoroughly, thereby equipping you with the knowledge needed to approach your case confidently.